-Asteroids that are just a bit smaller but could still do a lot of regional damage are tougher to detect with current technology.
+Asteroids that are just a bit smaller but still large enough do a lot of regional damage are tougher to detect with current technology.
 Models estimate that we have found just 40 percent of those that are 460 feet wide (140 meters) and larger, such as Didymos and its moonlet.
 That is well below NASA’s goal of identifying at least 90 percent.

 “Some asteroids are sneaky, and they have orbits that make an asteroid very hard to find,” Chodas said.

 Some may be in orbits that don’t often bring them close to Earth.
 Some are made of dark material that doesn’t reflect much light, making it difficult for ground-based telescopes to detect them.
 Others may lurk on the opposite side of the sun.

 The truck-size rock that caused a fireball and shock wave over Russia in 2013 arrived with no warning because it came from the direction of the sun, a huge blind spot for existing telescopes.

 Fortunately, more high-powered eyes are on the way.

 In 2026, NASA plans to launch a very sensitive infrared telescope called NEO Surveyor, which will have a wide view of the skies from a stable vantage point about a million miles up between the Earth and the sun.
 Like its predecessor NEOWISE, it will detect heat signatures rather than visible light.